 - What is the weekly load on outside sales and inside sales teams?
 Where are they spending most of their time and how much administrative or busy work are they engaged in versus meeting with customers?
 (Check our cracking the sales code article for averages).

 - How many meetings are Regional Sales Managers engaged in per week?
 If they could increase weekly appointments how would that impact their pipeline?

 - How is the company impacted when a salesperson is either fired or leaves the company?
 How quickly are they able to recover?

 - If they have inside salespeople, are they able to provide customers with web meetings to qualify requirements and cover their products and services?

 - Are their months consistent or heavy at the end of each quarter?
 How does this impact production and shipping?.

 This isn’t an exhaustive list of questions but this will help shape the business plans received back from sales.
 Without tackling pipeline, regional sales managers seldom achieve revenue targets set by executive management.
-Whether a company is hiring inside sales or looking to outsource customer outreach, increasing qualified projects is the key to hitting a 5x pipeline in Fy19.
+Whether a company is hiring inside sales or looking to outsource customer outreach, increasing qualified projects is the key to hitting a 5x pipeline.